pmean/build-website/text/04/Rates.md

 For example, the numerator is the number of low birth weights and the denominator is the number of all births.
 Proportions are tested using binomial methods.
-In particular, in a before and after design, you would get a two by two table and can use a Chi-square test or Fisher\'s Exact test.
+In particular, in a before and after design, you would get a two by two table and can use a Chi-square test or Fisher's Exact test.

 Rates represent a situation where the numerator is a count, but the